mwczapski/git_client_docker_container/README.md

 </tr>
 <tr>
 <td style="vertical-align: top;">ssh git@gitserver backup &lt;git repo name&gt;</td>
-<td style="vertical-align: top;">Will validate &lt;git repo name&gt;, to ensure the repo exists, and will create a timestamped zip archive of the rpository in the diectory "backups" shared with the host</td>
+<td style="vertical-align: top;">Will validate &lt;git repo name&gt;, to ensure the repo exists, and will create a timestamped zip archive of the rpository in the directory "backups" shared with the host</td>
 </tr>
 <!-- <tr>
 <td></td>